juhahinkula/juhahinkula.github.io/_posts/2016-07-16-crudboot-manytomany.markdown

 }
 {% endhighlight %}

-It is good to set Spring Boot property for showing sql.
-Then you can see sql sentences for table creations in the console.
+It is good to set Spring Boot property for logging sql statements.
+Then you can see sql statements for table creations in the console.

 {% highlight java %}
 spring.jpa.show-sql=true